Andrew J. Graham (banker)

 Andrew J. Graham was a Chicago banker (founder and head of Graham & Sons).
-He was a unsuccessful contender for the Republican nomination in the 1911 Chicago mayoral election.
+He was an unsuccessful contender for the Democratic nomination in the 1911 Chicago mayoral election.

 Graham died at the age of 55 on May 1, 1916; weeks after having been poisoned at a dinner celebrating the enthronement of George Mundelein as the archbishop of Chicago.

 Early life

 Graham was born into a family that traced its Chicago roots to the city's early years.

 Banking career

 Graham was the founder and of Graham & Sons, a private bank he founded circa 1889.
 At the time of his death in mid-1916, the bank was the largest private banking institution in the American Midwest.
 However, the year after his death, on June 29, 1917, the bank closed its doors after a bank run resulted in heavy withdrawals of liberty bonds.
 Its 1917 closure drew national attention.

 The titular "sons" in the bank's name were his sons Frank and Andrew, who were also involved in the bank's operations.

 Graham's bank made him one of the best-known private bankers in the United States at the time of his death.

 The bank was involved in selling construction bonds that funded the final iteration of the Morrison Hotel.
 In January 1916, allegations were printed in newspapers that Police Captain Morgan A. Collins had brought lax police enforcement to establishments within the hotel due to his political ties to Graham, as Collins had been a donor to Graham's mayoral campaign several years prior and was widely understood to be Graham's choice for Chicago police chief if he had been elected mayor.